withcatai/node-llama-cpp/docs/index.md

 };
 const functions = {
     getFruitPrice: defineChatSessionFunction({
-        description: "Get price of a fruit",
+        description: "Get the price of a fruit",
         params: {
             type: "object",
             properties: {